git2samus/monitaur/README.md

 I'll set up a make file or something.
 Yeah, that's what I'll do; make a make file.
 Or maybe I'll just go learn piano.

+I was going to make this a daemon, because I wanted to write a daemon, but then I realize that I'd have to call this program monitaurd.

 License
 -------